isaacchristian/vault-local/README.md

 Error checking seal status: Get "http://127.0.0.1:8200/v1/sys/seal-status": dial tcp 127.0.0.1:8200: connect: connection refused
 ```

 Launchd is in a loop and you may have to unload and reload the Vault service.
-Ensure the Docker Desktop is running as well as your `vault-postgres` container.
+Ensure PostgreSQL container is running.

 If your vault server is still running manually, run: